Youplala/DateABot/data/nlu.md

 - i have two days to live
 - i'll be dead in two days
 - i'll die soon
+- i willl be dead in two month
+- i have two months to live

 ## intent:lame_recover
 - okay sorry let me try again